HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 Furthermore, if part of the data submitted in a DAPS has already been processed the Analysis infrastructure will only re-process the parts that have not been modified.

-1. The data modality of each bundle included in the DAPS must be clearly identifiable (MR1)
+1. The data modality of each data file included in the DAPS must be clearly identifiable (MR1)
 2. Data that need to be processed together must be clearly identifiable by a modality-specific set of metadata variables that will group the files according to processing requirements.
 (MR2)
 3. Among the data that needs to be processed together, the metadata must provide sufficient information to correctly order, pair or otherwise establish correspondence and type of the input files.
 (MR3)